fossasia/pslab-android/README.md

 6. To Build the app, go to _Build>Make Project_ (or alternatively press the Make Project icon in the toolbar).

-7. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or presing the Run icon in the toolbar.
+7. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or pressing the Run icon in the toolbar.

 If you want build apk only, go to Build>Build apk and apk would be build and directory where apk is generated would be prompted by Android Studio.

 You can't debug the usual way as PSLab device is connected to micro-USB port through OTG cable.
-So Android Device is not connected to PC through usb cable.
+So Android Device is not connected to PC through USB cable.

-To debug over Wi-Fi : http://blog.fossasia.org/android-app-debugging-over-wifi-for-pslab/
+To debug over Wi-Fi: http://blog.fossasia.org/android-app-debugging-over-wifi-for-pslab/

 Note :
 1. If you built your own hardware, change VendorID and/or ProductID in [CommunicationHandler.java](https://github.com/fossasia/pslab-android/blob/master/app/src/main/java/org/fossasia/pslab/communication/CommunicationHandler.java)